MA Accounting and Business

 The grades used to meet our entry requirements must include:

-- SQA: no specific Higher subjects required.
-National 5: Mathematics at grade B and English at grade C.
+- SQA: Highers: no specific Higher subjects required.
+National 5s: Mathematics at B and English at C.

 - A Levels: no specific A Level subjects required.
-GCSEs: Mathematics at grade B or 6 and English at grade C or 4.
+GCSEs: Mathematics at B or 6 and English at C or 4.

 - IB: HL: no specific subjects required.
-SL: Mathematics at grade 5 or Mathematical Studies at grade 6 and English at grade 5.
+SL: English at 5 and either Mathematics at 5 or Mathematical Studies at 6.

 We welcome applications from students studying a wide range of international qualifications.